The beginning of April in the UK brings with it an exciting event. That is, of course, the end of the tax year.

 Providing you don’t already have a stocks and shares ISA for the current tax year, all you have to do is look around the marketplace and see which provider’s services suit you the best.
 Then it’s just a case of filling in a few forms or applying online.

-Give yourself enough time to complete this as sometimes you’ll nee to provide ID before you will be able to start investing.
+Give yourself enough time to complete this as sometimes you’ll need to provide your ID and your National Insurance number before you will be able to start investing.

 As we’ve said, you might find that you have racked up a number of ISAs over the years and you want to bring them all together.
 Or your needs might have changed and another provider would match them better.